githubdudu/AI-fortune-teller/backend/Api/README.md

 1. Obtain a JWT token (implementation details will depend on your auth flow)
 2. Include the token in the Authorization header: `Bearer {your-token}`

+#### Firebase Authentication

+The API also supports Firebase Authentication, using the service account credentials specified in `firebase-credentials.json`.
+Make sure this file is properly configured with your Firebase project details.

 #### Generating JWT Tokens for Testing

 A TokenGenerator tool is included in the project for creating test tokens.
 To generate a new token: